Soumika-Seelam/sm-sentimentanalysis/README.md

 ---

 ## **Why We Care**
-- Social media data gives real-time insight into public opinion.
+- Social media data gives real-time insight into public opinion
-- Sentiment analysis connects deeply with industries like marketing, politics, and media.
+- Sentiment analysis connects deeply with industries like marketing, politics, and media
-- This project is a hands-on opportunity to sharpen skills in text analysis, visualization, and storytelling.
+- This project is a hands-on opportunity to sharpen skills in text analysis, visualization, and storytelling

 ---

 ## **Tech Stack**
 This project is built with user-friendliness in mind while being flexible for advanced exploration:
-- **Data Collection**: Reddit posts loaded from CSV files.
+- **Data Collection**: Reddit posts loaded from CSV files
 - **Data Cleaning & Analysis**: pandas, regex
 - **Sentiment Analysis**: VADER (Valence Aware Dictionary and sEntiment Reasoner)
 - **Visualizations**: matplotlib, seaborn, wordcloud